Aluminium: A Peek into the Now and the Future

 Aluminium exhibits many unique properties that make it a sought-after material.
 For one, despite its low weight, aluminium is extremely strong, durable and, yet, malleable.
 In addition, we have also expounded on aluminium’s high reflectivity of radiant energy (high thermal conductivity) as well as anti-corrosion and non-toxic characteristics as reasons for its rising role as façade and roofing material, especially in extreme climates and even in marine environments.

-As a silvery-white, super light-weight metal, aluminium fulfils the human imagination of a material from the future.
-Yet it is material that is highly customisable to take other forms, shapes and colours, making aluminium extremely flexible in terms of its uses and applications.
-Cast it, mould it, fold it or even crush it – aluminium is able to take almost any form to fulfil almost any imaginable function and look.
+As a silvery-white, super light-weight metal, aluminium fulfills the human imagination of a material from the future.
+Yet it is material that is highly customization to take other forms, shapes and colors, making aluminium extremely flexible in terms of its uses and applications.
+Cast it, mold it, fold it or even crush it – aluminium is able to take almost any form to fulfil almost any imaginable function and look.

 Material of choice

 Apart from being widely used in the building industry to construct some of the world’s most outstanding and awe-inspiring structures, aluminium is also a material of choice when it comes to high-technology products and their components.
 Did you know that because of its light-weight characteristic, aluminium is a key metal component in jet engines and aircraft’s structure?
 What about our much sought-after flagship mobile phones?
 The frames and chassis of many of our expensive branded mobiles use aluminium, chosen for its light-weight property, sleek look and premium feel.